aradburn/discograph/README.md

 ## How do I use this?

-Visit the live site at http://discograph.mbrsi.org/.
+Visit the live site at TBD.

 Type an artist name into the search box and go!